-The great abbey of Bury St. Edmunds has long been in ruins, and the use that the monks made of their agreement with Peteriorogh can only be guessed at; but a careful earch in the small museum on the site brought to light the remains of two 13th-century Alwalton bases for what must have been attached shafts of 4 to 5 in. diameter, a form quite familiar in the ubiquitous Purbeck marble.
-Similar bases were found at Ely Cathedral during recent repairs to the west front of the Galilee porch, at least the lower part of which was built before 1215.
+The great abbey of Bury St. Edmunds is long been in ruins, and the use that the monks made of their agreement with Peterroough can only be guessed at; but a careful earch in the small museum on the site interval of the second second second second entiry Alvalton bases for what must have been attached shafts of 4 to 5 in. diameter, a form quite familiar in the ubiquitous Purbeck mather.
+Similar bases were found at Ely Cathedral during recent repairs to the west found of the Galilee porch, at least the lower part of which was built before 1215.
 Some of the capitals had top mouldings of Alwalton, and it was also used for the cross-of which little more than a stump now remains-that cowns the gable of the porch.

-But the most extensive use of Alwalton narble, which seems to have remained unrecognised, is in St. Hugh's Choir at Lincoln.
-Begun in 1192, six years after his appointment in the bishopric, it was probably well advanced by the time of his death in 1200.
-The well-move double arcading, the subject of a great and learned controversy half a century ago, is now generally accepted as being part of the original structure and not a later addition.
-On the outer walls of both north and south door aisles nearly all the dark shafts in this coding are of Alwalton marble, as are also the upper mouldings of the capitals (Fig. 3).
-On the corner between the south aisle and the soth-eastern transept, the so-called "Trond-lim" pillar has attached shafts of both Alvalton and Purbeck (Fig. 4); and in the chapels of the eastern transepts not only the attached shafts but the string courses running round the apses and forming one with the top moulding of the capitals are also of Alwalton marble (Fig. 5).
+But the most extensive use of Alwalton mable, which seems to have remained unnogmised, is in St. Hugh's Choir at Lincoln.
+Begm in 1192, six years after his appointment whe bishopric, it was probably well advanced by the time of his death in 1200.
+The wellnown double arcading, the subject of a great and learned controversy half a century ago, snow generally accepted as being part of the riginal structure and not a later addition.
+As the outer walls of both north and south doir aisles nearly all the dark shafts in this reading are of Alwalton marble, as are also be upper mouldings of the capitals (Fig. 3).
+In the corner between the south aisle and the unth-astern transept, the so-called "Trondtem" pillar has attached shafts of both livation and Purbeck (Fig. 4); and in the chapels of the eastern transepts not only the attached shafts but the string courses running round the apses and forming one with the top moulding of the capitals are also of Alwalton marble (Fig. 5).

-marble (Fig. 5).
+motioning of the capitals are also of Adwardon marble (Fig. 5).
 The best place in which to study this stone in all its beauty is the north aisle of the choir, for here the shafts have recently been cleaned of the treacle-like brown varnish which unfortunately covers so much of the Purbeck and Alwalton marble throughout the cathedral.
 And here a comparison can readily be made between the Alwalton on the outer wall and the Purbeck on the inner-between the oysters of the one and the freshwater snails of which the other is composed.

+of which the other is composed.
 Above the level of these string courses Alwalton gives way entirely to Purbeck throughout triforium and clerestorey.
 If and when we can learn more of the history of the Alwalton quarries, we shall perhaps know why this change was made.
 It was certainly not justified on the grounds of durability, for the Alwalton shafts are in much better condition than most of the Purbeck marble in the cathedral; and any doubts that these shafts are original were dispelled by the discovery in the Treasury of a shaft that had been walled up from the 13th century until 1952 and is undoubtedly of this same stone.
 Was the deposit so limited that only these

 Was the deposit so limited that only these four great churches of Peterborough, Lincoln, Ely and St. Edmundsbury were able to use it; or is the rest under a covering too deep for the old quarrymen to move for the sake of only a thin vein of useful stone?
 Only time and further searching will supply the answers.
+Illustrations: 3, 4 and 5, Leslie H. Hare.